For me, painting your animal companion is truly a joy and I am excited for every opportunity to paint someone’s much loved pet.

 An example of this would be painting an animal who is deceased.

-I am very aware of not overusing photos myself, instead I rely on my years of drawing, painting and sculpting horses from life and my intimate knowledge of horse anatomy.
-This way I incorporate your stories about your horse with what I see in your high quality photo references.
-This enables me to use my own experiences to bring your horse to life on canvas.
+I am very aware of not overusing photos myself, instead I rely on my years of drawing, painting and sculpting animals from life and my intimate knowledge of animal anatomy and behaviour.
+This way I incorporate your stories about your companion with what I see in your high quality photo references.
+This enables me to use my own experiences to bring your loved companion to life on canvas.

 NOTE: Any Photos you send me must be your own.
 If they are professionally taken, we must receive written permission from the photographer in order to use the photo as a reference.
 This respects the copyright that is held by the owner of the photograph.